cs-ed/edtech-plan-stevewalston/README.md

      * Private comments through CodeHS or Google Classroom

 In regards to grading, students will earn points(marks) primarily through their efforts during class time.
 Specifically:
   * Active/engaged participation in the presentation and example problems section of each class.
-Recorded by the teacher manually.
+Recorded by the teacher manually
   * Active/engaged participation in the exercises section.
-Recorded by the teacher manually.
+Recorded by the teacher manually
   * Score(s) on submitted answers/results.
-Recorded by the teacher manually.
-The recorded marks may then be combined and entered into the Synergy student information system so students, parents and school staff can see progress and comments.
+Recorded by the teacher manually The recorded marks will then be combined and entered into the Synergy student information system so students, parents and school staff can see progress and comments.

 Embedded in the above plan for daily class meetings, the overarching principle to Content Delivery is that of flexible and clear presentation of information.
 Methods and principles to encourage student access to the content are:
   * Employing elements of the Signaling Principle through the use of pointers, highlighting, arrows and added text to focus students' attention to the critical information being presented